pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 Menu before Bruno:
 - Use an Elixer
-- Only save the game if 0 Revives are left
+- Only save the game if 0 Revives are left and you are under 46 HP.

 Bruno:
 > Slam crit → Revive and setup another X Acc